lunow/terminalscreensaver/README.md

 	app.addPlugin(myProcess, 20);
 	app.start();

 `addPlugin` adds the plugin.
-Second parameter is for controling the frequency.
+Second parameter is for controlling the frequency.

 Build a more complex plugin
 ---------------------------

-If you need more than a few lines, in fact replace the last line, you can build a complete new plugin.
+If you need more than a few lines, in fact you want to replace the last line, you can build a completly new plugin.
 This is the template:

 	/*
 	 * Plugin Template Title